Loki season 1: Streaming

-The first season debuted on Disney+ on June 9, 2021, and released weekly on Wednesdays, with the six-episode first season concluding on July 14.
+The first season debuted on Disney+ on June 9, 2021, and was released weekly on Wednesdays, with the six-episode first season concluding on July 14.
 It is part of Phase Four of the MCU.
 It had previously been announced to debut in May 2021, before it was shifted to June 11, 2021, for releases on Friday, and then to two days before that.

 Home media

 The first season of Loki was released on Ultra HD Blu-ray and Blu-ray by Walt Disney Studios Home Entertainment on September 26, 2023, with SteelBook packaging and concept art cards.
 Bonus features include "Designing the TVA" with Farahani and Hiddleston, along with a look at the second season; the Miss Minutes TVA orientation video; deleted scenes; a gag reel; and the Marvel Studios: Assembled documentary special "The Making of Loki".

 Reception

 Audience viewership

 Disney CEO Bob Chapek announced that "Glorious Purpose" was the most-watched series premiere for the streaming service in its opening week.
 Nielsen Media Research, who measure the number of minutes watched by United States audiences on television sets, listed Loki as the third-most watched original series across streaming services for the week of June 7–13, with "Glorious Purpose" accumulating 731 million minutes viewed, which was more than the premieres of The Falcon and the Winter Soldier (495 million minutes) and WandaVision (434 million).
 According to Samba TV, "For All Time.
 Always." was viewed in 1.9 million U.S. households from July 14–18, surpassing the finales of WandaVision (1.4 million) and The Falcon and the Winter Soldier (1.7 million).
 In May 2022, Feige announced that Loki was the most-watched Marvel Studios Disney+ series to date.